tier4/CalibrationTools/sensor/marker_radar_lidar_calibrator/README.md

 ## Purpose

-The package `marker_radar_lidar_calibrator` allows extrinsic calibration among radar sensor and lidar sensor used in autonomous driving and robotics.
+The package `marker_radar_lidar_calibrator` allows extrinsic calibration among the radar sensor and lidar sensor used in autonomous driving and robotics.

 ## Inner-workings / Algorithms